Castle Lanterra Lands 359-Unit Suburban DC Apartments in $52M Deal

 Built in 1960, the community mostly includes one-, two- and three-bedroom units sized up to 1,080 square feet.
 Amenities include a dog park, playground area, a community center and a fitness facility.

-Capital Crossing is located in Prince George’s County, which has led the state in job growth for five consecutive years.
-The property is centrally located to more than 83 million square feet of office and industrial space and major business centers, and within five miles of nearly 19 million square feet of retail, shopping centers and restaurants.
+Prince George’s County, which houses Capital Crossing, has led the state in job growth for five years.
+The property is centrally located to more than 83 million square feet of office and industrial space and major business centers, and within miles of nearly 19 million square feet of retail, shopping centers and restaurants, per the statement.

-The location also provides direct access to both Suitland and Naylor Road Metro stations, Interstate 495 and 95.
+The location is accessible to Suitland and Naylor Road Metro stations, Interstate 495 and 95.

-According to Williams, low vacancy and strong historical rent growth have positioned Suitland as one of the region’s strongest and most consistent performers, and he and his team have sold seven apartment communities in Prince George’s County in the past 12 months.
+According to a Transwestern press release, “low vacancy and strong historical rent growth have positioned Suitland as one of the region’s strongest and most consistent performers.”
+Williams and his team have sold seven apartment communities in Prince George’s County in the past 12 months.

 Joining Williams on the deal were TCS’s Dean Sigmon, Justin Shay and Michael D’Amelio.
 Castle Lanterra was also represented by TCS.